lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 That is the **only** [kind of testing]({{< ref "/writing/my-programming-principles#write-actual-tests" >}} "kind of testing") I'm comfortable with.

-To stress the point of this benefit even more: the binary doesn't even have to be a Go program!

 Now, as promised, a short note about coverage.
 Go [1.20](https://tip.golang.org/doc/go1.20#cover) added a `-cover` flag to its